Story, Values, Beliefs, People, Partners

 Jesus said, “I am the resurrection and the life.”
 “I came that they may have life and have it abundantly.”
 We are Christians because we believe him.
 And we have found that life with God is beautiful, satisfying, challenging, and hope-filled.

 We embrace the Scriptures (Spanish) in all of their freshness, antiquity, beauty, strangeness, and truthfulness.
 We believe that they are the authoritative, trustworthy word of God so we hang on every word, even the ones we get hung-up on.
 We hear them, pray them, sing them, read them, and wrestle them because it is through them that we hear God speaking loud and clear.

 We are also shaped by some of the distinctives of the Protestant Reformation.
 We don’t play up our differences with Christians in other church traditions, but here is a good summary of our “Reformed” tradition: Our World Belongs to God (Spanish).

 We think that all of these beliefs are pretty important, but just like it’s possible to “know” a person online and still not know the person, it’s possible to “know” a church online and still not know the church.
 We hope you’ll get to know us and see how all of this plays out in our lives.

-Reverend Justin Ruddy is a lifelong Northeastener, and has called Boston home for 12 years.
+Rev. Justin Ruddy is a lifelong Northeastener, and has called Boston home for 12 years.
 He is a graduate of Gordon-Conwell Theological Seminary (M.Div., Th.M.), and has served as a minister in downtown Boston since 2011.
-He and his wife Sarah, a social worker, live in Eastie.
-In his spare time he reads crime fiction, listens to the ballgame, and moonlights in a rock band.
+He and his wife Sarah live in Eastie with their newborn son.
+He enjoys crime fiction, baseball, and moonlighting in a rock band.
 To connect for a meal, conversation, prayer, etc., send him an email.